Farewell to karma

-But again, it’s not as if there’s only one school of reincarnation.
+But again, there’s more than one school of reincarnation.
 Some Indian schools of philosophy differ on its finer points.
 Ramanuja (1017-1137 CE), for instance, forwarded the notion of ‘qualified monism’ where the soul retains a sense of individuality and rests – as opposed to merges – within the godhead.
 And most schools of Buddhism say there never was any reincarnating soul in the first place, only the illusion of one.
 Buddhists believe that enlightenment means ridding oneself of a panoply of false beliefs, including those of self, soul, God and individuality.¹

 Karma is a Sanskrit term that means “deed.”
 Essentially, karma is the accumulated merit and demerit of one’s past life actions.
 Morally good and bad deeds add up on a kind of cosmic balance sheet.
 Good deeds bring future benefits.
 Bad deeds bring misfortune and suffering.